-I’ve had a really enjoyable day filming Louise and Chris’s Dundas Castle wedding.
+We’ve had a really enjoyable day filming Louise and Chris’s Dundas Castle wedding video.
 Louise and Chris were married at beautiful Dundas Castle, near South Queensferry, Scotland.
 Dundas Castle sits in a magnificent estate.
 This ensures total privacy for your wedding day.
-This was the second time this year I’ve filmed a wedding at this exquisite Scottish venue.
+This was the second time this year we’ve filmed a wedding at this exquisite Scottish venue.
 I filmed Fiona and Andrew’s wedding at Dundas Castle wedding at the end of May, so I knew to expect another wonderfully romantic wedding day.

-The wedding at Dundas Castle began with me filming the Bridal Party preparations.
+This wedding at Dundas Castle began with me filming the Bridal Party preparations.
 Both Louise and Chris were getting ready at the castle.
 This was great, as I was able to film both of them, and their families, getting ready for the wedding.
 Everyone at the wedding had travelled from Essex.
 Chris and his Groomsmen chose to wear traditional Highland kilt outfits.
-It was amusing to watch the guys figure out how to put all their Scottish kilt gear on!
+It was amusing to watch a group of Englishmen figure out how to put all their Scottish kilt gear on!
 In the other room, Louise looked beautiful in her white wedding dress.

 The wedding ceremony took place in the ‘Auld Keep’.
 This is a large room accessed via a very narrow and twisty stone staircase.
 As you would expect, a Scottish castle wedding is always a wonderfully romantic occasion.
 The building housing the Auld Keep is particularly impressive for a wedding and is the oldest part of the castle.